efeakm/Equal_Weight_Portfolio_Backtest/README.md

 ### Photo_2<br />
 ![This is an image](Screenshot_2.png)

-## INTRO<br />
-If there is no input.xlsx file in the directory of portfolio.exe, run it once and it will create input excel file.<br />
-Whenever portfolio.py runs without error it will make a beep sound (on Windows) and will create comparison_plot image file and portfolio_allocation.csv file.<br />
-If portfolio.py doesn’t working, just remove input.xlsx and run portfolio.py once to make it recreate input.xlsx.
-Then run again and it will work smoothly.<br />

 ## INPUT PARAMETERS<br />
 **Stock list:** the name of the stocks, etfs etc. you want to include in your portfolio.<br />